 Experiential Learning Grants

-In an effort to promote experiential learning, the Goldstein Program in Public Affairs announces the continuation of a pilot program for the summer of 2013 for Political Science and International Studies majors.
-A limited number of Experiential Learning Grants (ELG’s) are available to offset the cost of experiential learning activities.
+The Goldstein Program in Public Affairs offers a limited number of Experiential Learning Grants (ELGs) to offset the cost of summer experiential learning activities for political science and international studies majors.
 The selection process is competitive.
 Grant awards range from $250 to $1,500 for experiential learning activities that directly relate to public affairs.
 Grants may be used for reimbursable expenses related to experiential learning (transportation, food, housing, etc).
 Please note, this program does not pay tuition or fees, or cover lost wages.
-Grants will not be awarded for language study.
+Grants will not be awarded for language study or study abroad.

-1) Applicants must be currently enrolled students at Washington College and rising sophomores, juniors or seniors.
-Recently graduated students are not eligible to apply;
+1) Applicants must be currently enrolled students at Washington College and rising sophomores, juniors or seniors in International Studies or Political Science.
+Recently graduates are not eligible to apply.

 3) Students must have been accepted to an internship, voluntary position or approved credit-bearing activity at the time of application.

-1) Interested students should submit a one page, single-spaced essay about their experiential learning activity to Dr. Christine Wade by April 1.
-The essay should include a description of the activity and the organization, the learning goals of the activity, and an explanation of how this activity supports the Goldstein mission of promoting awareness in public affairs;
+1) Interested students should submit a one page, single-spaced essay about their experiential learning activity to Dr. Christine Wade by Monday, April 6, 2020.
+The essay should include a description of the activity and the organization, the learning goals of the activity, and a detailed explanation of how this activity supports the Goldstein mission of promoting awareness in public affairs.

 2) Students may apply for up to $1,500 in reimbursable expenses.
 A detailed budget must accompany the essay.

-4) Students who receive other sources of funding available for summer internships (such as members of the Cater Society or internship scholarships) must disclose the amount and source of funding in their applications; and
+4) Students who receive other sources of funding available for summer internships (such as Cater Society grants or internship scholarships) must disclose the amount and source of funding in their applications.

-5) Awardees agree to share their experience with students at an event during the upcoming academic year.
+5) Awardees agree to share their experience with students at an event during the following academic year.